Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Cluster upgrades stuck.md

 	  [Get-ServiceFabricClusterConfiguration (ServiceFabric) | Microsoft Docs](https://docs.microsoft.com/en-us/powershell/module/servicefabric/get-servicefabricclusterupgrade?view=azureservicefabricps)

 ## How to identify a cluster upgrade is stuck in Service Fabric
- Validate if your cluster runtime upgrade is stuck making any progress across upgrade domains by:
+ Validate if your cluster runtime upgrade is stuck making any progress across upgrade domains by:<br>

-	1. Service Fabric Explorer:
+	• Service Fabric Explorer:<br>
-		•	In the details tab at the cluster level check the Start Timestamp, Upgrade state and the Code Version to which the cluster is upgrading to.
-If the Start Timestamp is >24 hours and Upgrade state continues to not change from “Upgrade in Progress” then follow the mitigation steps listed under “Required Action from customer”.
+	In the details tab at the cluster level check the Start Timestamp, Upgrade state and the Code Version to which the cluster is upgrading to.
+If the Start Timestamp is >24 hours and Upgrade state continues to not change from “Upgrade in Progress” then follow the mitigation steps listed under “Required Action from customer”.<br>	<br>

-	2. PowerShell:
+	• PowerShell:<br>

-		•	Connect to the Service Fabric cluster using the command Connect-ServiceFabricCluster
+	   1. Connect to the Service Fabric cluster using the command<br>
+	    Connect-ServiceFabricCluster

-		•	Execute the below command to retrieve the current progress of the upgrade.
+	   2. Execute the below command to retrieve the current progress of the upgrade.
 	    Get-ServiceFabricClusterUpgrade
 	If the StartTimestampUtc is >24 hours and Upgrade state continues to not change from “Upgrade in Progress”.
 Please follow the mitigation steps listed under     “Required Action from customer”

 ## Required Action from customer